apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Elixir/Phoenix.md

 end
 ```

+## Redacting Request and Response bodies

+The phoenix sdk doesn't support redacting request and response bodies yet.
+You can however redact request and response bodies from you APIToolkit dashboard
+by going to app.apitoolkit.io/p/<YOUR_PROJECT_ID>/redacted_fields

 ## Reporting Errors

 If you’ve used Sentry, Bugsnag, or Rollbar, then you’re already familiar with this use case.
 But you can report an error to APIToolkit.
 A difference is that errors are always associated with a parent request, helping you query and associate the errors which occurred while serving a given customer request.
 To report errors to APIToolkit, use the `report_error` method of the `APIToolkitPhoenix` module.